 Unlike the west, the male dominated society in India has always been reluctant to even acknowledge the fact that women are as good as men when it comes to hard work, intelligence and leadership traits.

-Yes, the percentage of women entrepreneurs in India is not as high as it is in United States or Europe, but the trends are changing with successful women operating businesses inland and overseas.
-Despite the fact that women in India has more barriers to entrepreneurship than that of European and American female entrepreneurs, the determination and enthusiasm for starting a business is way more than one can think of.
+Yes, the percentage of women entrepreneurs in India is not as high as it is in United States or Europe, but the trends are changing with successful women operating businesses inland and overseas and in almost all the industries.

 India itself is too big and talking about women entrepreneurs in India with text will be too boring.
 Let’s have a visual tour and see where in India and what women entrepreneurs are doing.

 As a fact of the matter, Indian women entrepreneurs need strong role models, and so women need to encourage other women—whether in entrepreneurship or in big corporates.